Who Regulates Energy Companies in the United States?

 Office of Surface Mining Reclamation and Enforcement

 The Office of Surface Mining Reclamation and Enforcement (OSMRE) regulates surface coal mining and related environmental issues in the United States.
 The bureau, part of the U.S. Department of the Interior, was created by the Surface Control and Mining Act of 1977.
 One of OSMRE’s principal responsibilities is to work with Americans at the local level, including tribes when applicable, to ensure land and water-quality restoration upon completion of mining projects.
 The bureau no longer works in an enforcement capacity as mining companies have robust internal programs to ensure legal compliance.

 National Institute of Standards and Technology

 The National Institute of Standards and Technology (NIST) has been around for more than 100 years.
 The institute, founded in 1901, is an agency within the U.S. Department of Commerce.
-NIST promotes scientific innovation a wide range of areas including energy production, nanotechnology and computer chips.
+NIST promotes scientific innovation in a wide range of areas including energy production, nanotechnology, and computer chips.
 The institute sponsors research and provides business assistance.
 NIST also promotes an excellence program to recognize achievements in the core areas it supports.